-The Sum of Points for the Introduction of Teams at the Opening Ceremony is equal to the Average Point earned.
-The Sum of Points in a SF is equal to the arithmetic sum of all the Average Points for the Team in all performances in the said SF.
-Any resulting Sum of Points is rounded to 0.01 point.
+The Sum of Points for the Introduction of Teams at the Opening Ceremony is equal to the Average Point earned, with any penalties applied.
+The Sum of Points in a SF is equal to the arithmetic sum of all Average Points for the Team in all performances in the said SF, with any penalties applied.
+Any resulting Sum of Points is rounded to the nearest 0.1 of a point.